 All these methods above work great for tracking workouts and are free, however if you can afford the splurge and want to make the plunge I highly recommend getting a GPS watch.

-Garmin has a GPS watch available for $129 retail.
-I saw a New Balance one at Target last week for $79 on sale.
-Not exactly inexpensive but if you are serious about your walks or runs, or even bike rides, you could put it on your Christmas or Birthday list.
+Garmin has a GPS watch .
+It is not exactly inexpensive but if you are serious about your walks or runs, or even bike rides, you could put it on your Christmas or Birthday list.
 I know one friend who just recently got one as a combined present from all her loved ones.
 You could also use Swagbucks and Bing Rewards to collect Amazon gift cards to bring the cost down (here is a plan of how you can earn $30 a month with these programs)

 I hope these suggestions help.
 I would love to hear what methods you have use to keep track of the distance of your outdoor workouts and which ones you have found to be most effective.